Sue J. Goldie

 Roger Irving Lee Professor of Public Health, Harvard T. H. Chan School of Public Health

-Dr. Goldie attended Union College (1984) and Albany Medical College (1988) during which she was elected to the Alpha Omega Alpha Honor Medical Society, and completed her residency at Yale New Haven Hospital, Yale University School of Medicine (1988-1991).
-She joined the Harvard T. H. Chan School of Public Health faculty in 1998, received tenure in 2006, and was named the Roger Irving Lee Professor of Public Health in 2007.
-In 2011, she was appointed as the founding Faculty Director of the Harvard Global Health Institute by Harvard University President, Drew Gilpin Faust.
-In 2014, she was named the Director of the Global Health Education and Learning Incubator at Harvard University, and Special Advisor to the Provost on global health education and learning, by the University’s Provost Alan M. Garber.
+Dr. Goldie attended Union College (1984) and Albany Medical College (1988) during which she was elected to the Alpha Omega Alpha Honor Medical Society.
+She completed a residency at Yale University School of Medicine (1988-1991), and an MPH at the Harvard T. H. Chan School of Public Health (1997).
+She joined the Harvard faculty in 1998, received tenure in 2006, and was named the Roger Irving Lee Professor of Public Health in 2007.